Contact Us

 10-best-NT-properties-header.png

-Some of the most spectacular National Trust sites in Cornwall
+Some of the most spectacular National Trust properties in Cornwall

 Cornwall is widely known as one of the most alluring parts of England, and its National Trust properties certainly live up to that reputation.
-From the stark natural beauty of Kynance Cove to the stunningly designed Lanhydrock House, there’s something for everyone here.
-Below we’ve put together a shortlist of some of Cornwall’s finest offerings.
+From the country house and gardens at Trelissick on the south coast to the stunningly designed Lanhydrock House in mid-Cornwall, there’s something for everyone here.
+Below, we’ve put together a shortlist of some of Cornwall’s finest manor houses and estates that are open for visitors.

 Postcode: PL30 4AB